mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Clients update the topology from each handshake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+When a monitor check creates a new connection, it MUST perform the
+`connection handshake`_ and MUST use the handshake's ismaster response to
+create the next ServerDescription and update the topology.

 When a client successfully calls ismaster to handshake a new connection for application
 operations, it SHOULD use the ismaster reply to update the ServerDescription